-Tanvi Deshpande, a Marie-Curie fellow, will be pursuing her PhD on ‘India and the Politics of Climate Change’ under Professor Rahul Mukherji’s supervision at the South Asia Institute (SAI), Heidelberg University.
-This is part of the larger research program ‘Explaining Global India: A multi-sectoral Ph.D. training program for the emergence of India as a global player’.
-Tanvi has a MSc in Climate Change from University College London (UCL).
-Before joining SAI she was working as a researcher on climate change issues at the Indian Institute for Human Settlements (IIHS), Bangalore, India.
-Her interest lies at the cross section of climate change (governance, adaptation, finance) and sustainable and equitable development in an urban setting.
+Tanvi V Deshpande, a Marie-Curie fellow, will be pursuing her PhD on ‘India and the Politics of Climate Change’ under Professor Rahul Mukherji’s supervision at the South Asia Institute (SAI), Heidelberg University.
+This is part of the larger research program ‘Explaining Global India: A multi-sectoral PhD training program for the emergence of India as a global player’.
+Tanvi has an MSc in Climate Change from University College London (UCL).
+Before joining SAI she was working on climate issues at the Indian Institute for Human Settlements (IIHS), Bangalore, India.
+Her interest lies in the cross-section of climate governance and adaptation in an urban setting.

 For India, climate change is essentially a developmental issue.
 Given the existing levels of poverty, development and service deficits, limited resources, and weak governance structures, developing countries like India have prioritised economic development over addressing climate change concerns.
-The aim of this research is to understand how cities are dealing with issues such as water scarcity in the face of changing climatic patterns.
+The aim of this research is to understand how cities under the current circumstances incorporate climate (adaptation) action to deal with issues of water scarcity.

 Given the impacts of climate change, it is important to understand how cities are striving to address its effects.
-In India water is a state subject, hence the state (in this case state/sub-national and local governments) are important actors in the complex web of urban climate governance processes.
-The state is responsible for the provision of water, and for formulating, implementing and regulating policies and programmes dealing with water conservation & management.
-Hence, this study will develop an understanding of how urban governance processes balance existing developmental challenges (social and economic) and regulatory frameworks and navigate political pressures to address the of climate change new challenges, with a special focus on water insecurity.
-It uses case studies of the role of state actors from two broadly comparable urban areas, from different states in India, but where there has been a different experience in terms of water adaptation.
+Hence, this study will develop an understanding of how urban governance processes balance existing developmental challenges (social and economic) and regulatory frameworks and navigate political pressures to address the of climate change new challenges, with a focus on urban climate adaptation against water insecurity.
+It uses case studies of the role of state and non-state actors from two broadly comparable urban areas, from different states in India, but where there has been a different experience in terms of water adaptation.